SAP-samples/teched2023-AD163/exercises/4_RunProcess/README.md

 # Test end to end process

 In this exercise, we will update the Sales Order that was created and add a billing reason to block the Sales Order for billing.
-The required event is dispatched
+The required event is dispatched from SAP S/AHANA and the process in SAP Build Process Automation is triggered.
+User approves the billing block removal via an approval form and the billing block in removed in  SAP S/4HANA.

 ## Exercise 2.1 Change Billing Block Status in S/4HANA